Things to Do in Nové Město, Prague New Town

 I'd love to hear from you if you happen to visit the National Museum.

-Also, in the New Town Prague, lies the world-famous Black Light Theatre.
-Click on the link below to learn more about this amazing show -
+Also, in the New Town of Prague, lies the world-famous Black Light Theatre.
+This amazing show was one of the highlights of our trip to the New Town, Prague

 And if you're interested in getting some practical and useful travel tips, click here